KociOrges/pytag/README.md

 Ulcerative.Colitis.Nutrition.2015.2016   27281309  intestine  Tissue           bto:0000642
 ```

-In the ```annotation_summary.tsv``` table you will find for each BibTex file, the number of references that were found, the number of the abstracts that were available for these references and the number of the abstracts that were finally annotated ( this information can be useful in case we need to perform statistical analysis on the metadata and we would consider e.g., the number of the annotated abstracts for normalising our frequency data obtained from the ```crohn_colitis_ontology_terms.tsv``` table).
+In the ```annotation_summary.tsv``` table you will find for each BibTex file, the number of references that were found, the number of the abstracts that were available for these references and the number of the abstracts that were finally annotated.
 The file should look like this:
 ```
 $ cat annotation_summary.tsv
 	                        Total_number_of_references   Available_abstracts   Annotated_abstracts
 Crohn.Nutrition.2015.2016	                       676	             630	           603
 Ulcerative.Colitis.Nutrition.2015.2016	               463	             443	           424
 ```

+After the steps above are completed, then we can easily import the file with the identified ontological terms into ```R software``` and generate a frequency table using the ```table()``` function to perform downstream analysis.
+In addition, the information provided in the ```annotation_summary.tsv```, can be useful in case we need to normalise our frequency data before doing statistics, based on e.g., the number of the annotated abstracts.